Learn Lindy Hop

 Level Placement

-Do you want to join Swing 7 or Swing 8 for the first time?
+Do you want to join Lindy Hop 7 or Lindy Hop 8 for the first time?

 Or do you come from another school, and don’t know which level fits you best?Come to Level Placement!